Frank-Colorado/readme-generator-challenge/README.md

 ## Description

-This application was created to complete challenge 9 for my coding booting camp.
-This app creates a professional README file based on the user's input for their application.
+This application was created to complete challenge 9 for my coding bootcamp.
+This app creates a professional README file based on the user's input for their applicaiton.
+This README was created using this app.

 ## Table of Contents